ski-freak/quartz/content/tags/evergreen.md

 ---
 title: "Evergreen"
 ---
-These are notes that are always relevant and kept up to date.
+Evergreen pages are always kept up to date.
+Unless I forget.

 [See all tags →](/tags/)